-That said, research has found the following doses to be effective in aiding immunity (11):
+That said, older research has found the following doses to be effective in aiding immunity (

-- Liquid extract tinctures: 2.5 ml, three times daily, or up to 10 ml daily.
+- Liquid extract tinctures: 2.5 milliliters (mL), three times daily, or up to 10 mL daily

-It’s considered safe and well tolerated for short-term use.
+It’s considered safe and well tolerated for short-term and long-term use.

 Suggested dosages vary depending on the form of echinacea you’re using.

 Although it’s commonly used to treat the common cold, results in this area are mixed.
-While research has shown it may help prevent colds, shorten their duration or provide symptomatic relief, many studies have been poorly designed or shown no real benefit.
+While research has shown it may help prevent respiratory infections or provide symptomatic relief, many studies have been poorly designed or shown no real benefit.